 Once this request is approved, an electronic copy will be forwarded to the requestor, and all travel related expenses can be forwarded for processing.
-To ensure that each requests are processed in an expedite matter; a copy of the approved memo should be attached to the supporting documentation for each request.
+To ensure that each request is processed in an expedited manner; a copy of the approved memo should be attached to the supporting documentation for each request.
 A form to facilitate the international travel process is located on the dean's office webpage.